 The most common tissue used for cloning from adult animals is subcutaneous connective tissue.
 The tissue is minced and cultured in vitro.
 Outgrowing fibroblasts are harvested and replated (passaged) in new dishes to continue proliferation until millions of cells have been produced.
 These are then typically frozen for future use.

 Mature oocytes from the same or closely related species are required for the nuclear transfer.
-The genetic value of the oocyte is not important, although their mitochondrial makeup may be, as the resulting clone will carry the mitochondria of the host oocyte (see Cloning of Domestic Animals: Health and Phenotype of the Cloned Animal).
+The genetic value of the oocyte is not important, although their mitochondrial makeup may be, as the resulting clone will carry the mitochondria of the host oocyte (see Health and Phenotype of the Cloned Animal).
 Oocytes are typically recovered from slaughterhouse material and then matured in vitro, although in some species, mature oocytes are collected.

 Nuclear transfer is typically performed using a microscope with micromanipulators.
 The chromosomes of the oocyte are removed, creating an enucleated oocyte, or cytoplast.
 The somatic cell used for cloning must be synchronized to the early cell cycle (before DNA synthesis).
 The somatic cell is combined with the cytoplast either by membrane fusion using an electric pulse or by direct injection of the donor cell into the cytoplast via micromanipulation.

 The recombined oocyte, now containing the nucleus of the donor cell, is treated to mimic the activation signal of fertilization, which stimulates it to develop into an embryo.
 After activation, the developing embryo may be transferred surgically to the oviduct of a recipient female, or may be cultured in vitro to a stage at which it can be transferred to the uterus transcervically (nonsurgically), as for standard embryo transfer.